myduino/Hibiscus-Sense-Arduino/README.md

 ## Exercise 4: Serial Communication (Hibiscus Sense & Computer)

-Serial Communication is a communication process for receiving and transmitting data between two devices, such as **_computer to computer_** or **_microcontroller to computer_** or **_microcontroller to microcontroller_**, by implementing hardware protocol called UART (Universal Asynchronous Receiver/Transmitter).
-The data has been sent/receive bit by bit sequentially by UART over two or one transmission line (wires), with configurables speed known as baud-rate or unit bits-per-second (bps): 9600, 19200, 38400, 57600, 115200, 230400, 460800, 921600.
+Serial Communication is a communication process for receiving and transmitting data between two devices, such as **_computer to computer_** or **_microcontroller to computer_** or **_microcontroller to microcontroller_**, by implementing hardware protocol called `UART (Universal Asynchronous Receiver/Transmitter)`.
+The data has been sent/receive bit by bit sequentially by UART over two or one transmission line (wires), with configurables speed known as `baud-rate` or `bits-per-second` (bps): _9600, 19200, 38400, 57600, 115200, 230400, 460800, 921600_.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-four.gif" width="200"></a></p>

-The two transmission lines of UART, known as RX (receive) and TX (transmit).
+The two transmission lines of UART, known as `RX (receive)` and `TX (transmit)`.
 The transmission begin by transmitting the data from TX port of one UART controller to RX port of the other UART controller.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-four-a.png" width="400"></a></p>